QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

- * How to ensure the scheduling system remains operational and can recover from failures or disruptions, providing redundancy, failover mechanisms, and robust error handling.
+ * How to ensure the scheduling system remains operational and can recover from failures or disruptions, providing redundancy, failover mechanisms, and robust error handling?

- * Security scheduled resources
+ * How to secure scheduled resources?

- * What mechanisms and policies could be applied to protect scheduling data and operations from unauthorized access and ensuring that only authorized entities can create, modify, or view schedules?
+ * What mechanisms and policies could be applied to protect scheduling data and operations from unauthorized access and ensuring that only authorized entities can create, modify, or retrieve schedules?

 This document presents a comprehensive framework that elucidates various scheduled resource scenarios and identifies the entities involved in